Bromsgrove | Redditch | Wyre Forest

 North Worcestershire Emergency Planning

 Business Continuity Management

-But with good planning you can take steps to minimise the potential impact of a disaster - and ideally prevent it happening in the first place.
+Therefore, with good planning you can take steps to minimise the potential impact of a disaster, ideally prevent it happening in the first place.
 This good planning process is called Business Continuity Management.

 What is Business Continuity?

-Business Continuity Management (BCM) is about identifying those parts of your organisation that you can’t afford to lose - such as information, stock, premises, staff and planning how to maintain these if an emergency occurs.
+Business continuity management is about identifying those parts of your organisation that you can’t afford to lose, such as information, stock, premises, staff and planning how to maintain these if an emergency occurs.

 Is it complicated to do?

-BCM is simpler than you may imagine.
-To develop a BCM plan and implement it you will need to consider the following:
+Business continuity management is simpler than you may imagine.
+To develop a business continuity management plan and implement it you will need to consider the following:

 - What are your organisation’s key products and services?